bonitasoft/bonita-continuous-delivery-doc/md/getting_started.md

 #### SSH key file

 BCD uses SSH to communicate with target machines.
 Therefore the BCD controller must have access to the related SSH private key file.
+For AWS, this is the private part of your [EC2 key pair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) referenced in your AWS Console.
+With Azure, you will have to create an SSH key pair using [this tutorial on Linux or macOS](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/mac-create-ssh-keys) or [this tutorial on Windows](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/ssh-from-windows).
-For AWS, this is the private part of your [EC2 key pair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html). **This file must only be accessible from your user** (`chmod 600 <host_path_to_ssh_private_key_file>`).
+**:fa-exclamation-triangle: The SSH private key file must only be accessible from your user** (`chmod 600 <host_path_to_ssh_private_key_file>`).

-Then the SSH key file has to be mounted from the control host into the BCD controller while starting the container.
+Then the SSH private key file has to be mounted from the control host into the BCD controller while starting the container.
 Add the following option to the `docker run` command:

     -v <host_path_to_ssh_private_key_file>:/home/bonita/.ssh/<ssh_private_key>